About the Smart Justice Coalition

-'Smart justice’ also means justice reinvestment: the government should divert funding from prisons toward community-based investments that deal with the underlying causes of crime, such as drug dependency and poverty.
+A fair Victoria requires justice reinvestment: the government should prioritise community-based programs that deal with the underlying causes of crime, such as drug dependency, poverty and homelessness.
+Justice reinvestment strategies have a proven track record of reducing offending, while prisons have consistently failed to make the community safer.
 Employment, healthcare and education have much more long-term value to the community than more and larger prisons.

 Media organisations seeking comment on Smart Justice issues should contact: